angelapopa/sws/final report/report.md

 The `navigation urls` were generated and imported separately.
 Additionally, for every newly added hotel through the API, new `navigation links` are added automatically for the new hotel.

+The resource identification is done by the resource id.
+Exception is the room endpoint, where the identification is by room name.
+The reason is that our current db has no ids for rooms (rooms are preexisting data).
+The second exception is the location resource (/api/locations/<location\>/hotels) where the location represents the name of a location (e.g. Hippach), it has no id, since it is not a standalone resource.
+Rooms and location names are assumed to be unique.

 ### Restful API Pagination, Sorting, Filtering

 This requirements were implemented inside the API logic and in this current version of the project they are not configurable outside the API.